-Simple carbohydrates (single sugar molecules) are rapidly absorbed into the blood stream, and as a result are rapidly available as an energy source for exercising muscle.
-Thus they are an ideal alternative to muscle glycogen as an energy source.
-But rapid absorption has its risks as well.
-The surge in blood glucose in a non exercising individual stimulates an insulin surge with many potential side effects, such as reactive hypoglycemia.
-Another is an increased tendency to store the excess glucose as fat, and a third is an increase in the complications of diabetes.
-It is this third effect that has led to many articles and investigations.
-Although it has traditionally been taught that complex carbohydrates (molecules of linked simple sugar units) are digested and absorbed more slowly than single sugar molecules (producing a flatter, more sustained blood glucose level with a less intense insulin response i.e. minimizing reactive hypoglycemia) this is not always the case.
+Simple carbohydrates (single sugar molecules) are rapidly absorbed into the blood stream and are rapidly available as an enegy source for exercising muscle.
+But they also have the greatest potential to stimulate an insulin surge with reactive hypoglycemia in the non exercising individual.
+Although it has traditionally been taught that complex carbohydrates (molecules of multiple linked simple sugar units) are digested and absored more slowly than single sugar molecules (producing a flatter, more sustained blood glucose level, a less intense insulin response, and less reactive hypoglycemia) this is not always the case.

-The glycemic index (GI) is a measure of how quickly an ingested carbohydrate is absorbed (triggering a rise in the circulating blood glucose level) - the higher the GI, the faster the blood sugar rise.
-The GI of any carbohydrate ranks that food relative to pure glucose -- and runs from 0 to 100 (with 100 being equal to pure glucose).
-All else being equal (liquids compared to liquids, low fat snacks compared to equally low fat snacks - both of which can impact the rate of stomach emptying and thus the potential for absorption in the small intestine), the glycemic index will identify the energy supplement which will provide the quickest blood sugar boost.
-The higher the GI, the faster the energy boost.
+The glycemic index (GI) reflects how quickly an ingested carbohydrate will raise the circulating blood glucose level - the higher the GI, the faster the blood sugar response.
+The GI of a carbohydrate ranks that food relative to pure glucose -- and runs from 0 to 100 (with 100 being equal to pure glucose).
+All else being equal (a liquid versus solid supplement, a low fat versus fat containing food) the glycemic index will identify the energy supplement which will provide the quickest blood sugar boost.

-The concept of the glycemic index was originally developed by diabetes specialists who were amazed to find that simple carbohydrate foods did not always produce the high and short-lived blood glucose responses traditionally attributed to them.
-For example, fruit and sweetened dairy products produced a relatively flattened blood glucose curve, sugar (sucrose. a two sugar molecule) has a medium blood glucose profile, and some foods high in complex carbohydrates such as bread and potatoes actually produced a relatively rapid blood glucose response.
-Even dietary fiber does not necessarily delay absorption and flatten the blood glucose curve - blood glucose levels after eating some whole-grain breads are similar to those after white bread.
-What is very clear is that there is no way to predict blood glucose responses (and the GI) of a specific food without actually measuring the response.
+The dabetes specialists who developed the concept of a GI were amazed to find that simple carbohydrate foods did not always produce the highest and shortest-lived blood glucose responses traditionally attributed to them.
+For example, fruit and sweetened dairy products (both containing relatively simple sugars) produced a relatively flattened blood glucose curve, sugar (sucrose. another two sugar molecule) a medium blood sugar profile, and some foods high in complex carbohydrates (such as bread and potatoes) actually produced a more rapid blood glucose rise.
+Even foods high in dietary fiber (traditionally thought to retard sugar digestion and absorption) do not necessarily have a low GI.
+Blood glucose levels after eating whole-grain breads are similar to those after white bread.
+There is no way to predict blood glucose responses (and GI) of a specific food without actually measuring the blood glucose response.
 Tables with specific GIs for different carbohydrates are available on the WWW.

-A number of factors appear to determine a food's glycemic index (excerpted from the website of Harvard School of Public Health).
-One of the most important is how highly processed its carbohydrates are.
-In highly processed carbohydrates, the outer bran and inner germ layer are removed from the original kernel of grain, which causes bigger spikes in blood sugar levels than would occur with less-processed grains.
-Whole-grain foods tend to have a lower glycemic index than their more highly processed counterparts.
-For example, white rice, which is highly processed, has a higher glycemic index than brown rice, which is less highly processed.
+In addition to the level of complexity of a starch or sugar, other factors that might impact a food's glycemic index are summarized on the website of the Harvard School of Public Health).
+One of the most important is the degree to which a carbohydrates has been processed.
+In highly processed carbohydrates, the outer bran and inner germ layers, both of which tend to inhibit digestion and absorption, are removed from the original kernel of grain.
+These processed carbohydrates have a higher GI than similar unprocessed whole-grain foods.
+As an example, white rice, which is highly processed has a higher glycemic index than less processed brown rice.

-A number other factors influence how quickly the carbohydrates in food raise blood sugar levels, including:
+Factors which can influence how quickly the carbohydrates in a food raise blood sugar levels include:

-Fifteen minutes before starting their time trial, the cyclists consumed about 300 ml of a sports drink.
-Then, throughout two hours of steady riding, they continued to take regular drinks of the carbohydrate mixture.
-In total, they drank approximately 700 ml per hour of the sports drink, taking in the recommended carbohydrate intake of about 60 g each hour.
+Fifteen minutes before starting their ride, the cyclists consumed 300 ml of a sports drink.
+Then, throughout the two hours of steady riding, they continued the carbohydrate mixture, drinking approximately 700 ml per hour of the sports drink, equal to a carbohydrate intake of about 60 g per hour.

-This study demonstrated that the regular intake of carbohydrate supplements, meeting the energy needs of athletes for prolonged, moderate intensity exercise, appeared to override any metabolic or performance effects of pre-event meals with varying GIs.
-These results suggest that in endurance events, athletes shouldn't worry about the glycemic index of their pre race diet, assuming they consume adequate amounts of carbohydrate (drinks or food) during the endurance events.
-Thus they can choose their pre-exercise menu based on personal preferences.
+This study demonstrated that a regular intake of carbohydrates, adequate to meet the energy needs of athletes for prolonged, moderate intensity exercise, overrides any performance impact of pre-event meals of varying GIs.
+These results suggest that in endurance events, athletes needn't worry about the glycemic index of their pre race diet, assuming they consume adequate amounts of carbohydrate (drinks or food) during the endurance events.
+This lets them choose their pre-exercise menu based on personal preferences.

-In Summary - using the Glycemic Index (GI) to develop a training or exercise diet plan:
+My thoughts on the use of the Glycemic Index (GI) in planning a training or exercise diet plan: